2018 Home Tour

 On the grounds of the John Muir National Historic Site is the 1849 Vicente Martinez adobe.
 This Monterey Style adobe, dating from before statehood in 1850, houses the largest existing display on the 1775/1776 De Anza Expedtion which founded the presedio (a fortified military settlement) and the mission of San Francisco.
 To learn more about the Adobe and the De Anza Expedition, please click here.

-And did you want to pick up discounted tickets for the Home?
+And did you want to pick up discounted tickets for the Home Tour?
 If you visit the Martinez Historical Society booth at the Sunday Farmers Market on Main Street, you can purchase tickets for $20.00 instead of $25.00 (or $30.00 on the day of the event).

 The cost of the Tour was underwritten by our community-minded sponsors; please support them when possible.
 These are the PLATINUM sponsors: